Berehove: History

 In 1824, Berehove received the right to hold fairs 12 times a year.
 With the abolition of serfdom, the industrial development of the city began.
 Enterprises appeared, banks, savings banks, and credit institutions were opened.

 In 1910, out of 12,933 inhabitants 12,432 were Hungarians (96.1%), 221 Ukrainians (Ruthenians) and 140 Germans.
 On April 27, 1919, the city was occupied by Czechoslovak and Romanian troops.
 At the end of 1919, according to the Saint-Germain Peace Treaty, it became part of Czechoslovakia.

 It was the capital of the Kingdom of Hungary's Bereg County until 1920 and between 1940 and 1945.

 From 1920 until 1938 it was part of Czechoslovakia.
 Prior to World War II, the city had a significant Jewish population, estimated at 8,000 persons.
 Only four returned following the war.

 A local newspaper has been published here since December 1945.

 In January 1989 the population was 30,157 people.

 The first Hungarian-language college in Ukraine is in Berehove, the II.
 Rákoczi Ferenc College.

 Demographics

 As of the 2001 Ukrainian census, Berehove had a population of 26,554 inhabitants.
 Numbering roughly 12,800 people, Hungarians were the largest ethnic group in the city.
-The second largest ethnic group were Ukrainians (10,300), followed by Gypsies (1,700) and Russians (1,500).
+The second largest ethnic group were Ukrainians (10,300), followed by Romani (1,700) and Russians (1,500).
 The remaining population consists of Germans, Poles, Slovaks, Armenians and Belarusians.
 The exact composition was as follows:

 In terms of languages, a slim majority speaks Hungarian as their native language.
 Ukrainian is spoken by a large minority, smaller groups speak Slovak and Armenian.
 The exact composition was as follows: